fighting-game-button-challenge (Fighting Game Button Challenge)

 - Arcade Controller

-- Leverless controller (4 buttons + 10 buttons = 14 buttons)
+- Leverless Controller (4 buttons + 10 buttons = 14 buttons)

-- Please clone the repository.
+- Clone the repository.

 - Run

-pip install -r requirements.txt.Configuration
+pip install -r requirements.txt.Settings

 - Edit

-config/button_names.tomlto match your gameâs button assignments. - â»There are a few other configuration files.
-You can change aliases for displayed button names and fonts.
+- There are several other configuration files.
+You can change display button name aliases and fonts.

 Launch